twitter: @drdammai

 The following statements by Dr.Dammai's lead attorney Jim Lavine (Zimmermann, Lavine & Zimmermann, P.C) explains the context and scope of 'mislabeling' stem cells, which ended with legal arguments and judgment in favor of Dr.Dammai, as mentioned above.

-Jim Lavine of Houston said Dammai's guilty plea (to a technical violation) was related to mislabeling of stem cells, but he was not a co-conspirator in a government case against Francisco Morales, 54, of Brownsville, Texas.
+Jim Lavine of Houston said Dammai's guilty plea (to a technical misdemeanor) was related to mislabeling of stem cells, but he was not a co-conspirator in a government case against Francisco Morales, 54, of Brownsville, Texas.
 Dammai mailed stem cells (to Branyon) that he thought would be used appropriately for research and not for unproven, highly expensive treatment of terminally sick people, Lavine said.
 Dammai had no knowledge that the stem cells were being used for that purpose (offered as a cure to patients with various neurological diseases), Lavine said.

 "There was no evidence that Dr.Dammai intended to defraud anyone.
 If he knew what they were going to be used for, he would have been guilty of a felony", Lavine said.
 "Probably lot of other scientists at universities are guilty of the same thing," he said.